parthplc/ml-template/README.md

 pip install -r requirements.txt
 ```

+## Data dirft detection using Alibi-detect
+A small demo drift detection notebook using alibi detect is inside notebooks/drift_detection folder.
+The script works on
+tabular(numerical and categorical both) dataset.
+For different use case you can check out this [repo](https://github.com/parthplc/drifter).

 ## Tracking data using dvc

 Now follow the steps inside data/README.md file.
 It contains all steps on how to setup DVC for tracking dataset